 "I have said before that we thought of Wu Hall as a hyphen, since it’s a long and narrow building that more or less works to connect the two old buildings the way the hyphen connects two words – often words that are very different in meaning.
 Wu Hall relates to the old buildings most obviously in terms of material.
 We made the new building brick, and that in a very clear way promoted unity.
 We also employed landscape elements to help create a sense of arrival, a sense of place, and a sense of identity when you’re here."4

-In September 2009 Butler College assumed its final form as a four-year residential college, with 1915 Hall and Bloomberg Hall complementing the new Butler complex.
-At long last the college was architecturally unified, with the new Butler complex perfectly integrating the red brick and curves of Wu Hall and 1915 Hall with the angularity of Bloomberg.
+In September 2009 Butler College takes its final form as a four-year residential college, with 1915 Hall and Bloomberg Hall complementing the new Butler complex.
+At long last the college, is architecturally unified, with the new Butler complex perfectly integrating the red brick and curves of Wu Hall and 1915 Hall with the angularity of Bloomberg.

 "Clearly this new college structure offers to the entire freshman and sophomore classes many new kinds of opportunities for student-faculty interaction and for social, cultural, and intellectual experiences that were difficult to provide before.
 But equally important for me is that we now can recreate in the residential college the atmosphere of an intimate intellectual community that impressed me so much about an earlier Princeton when I first arrived [in the early 1970s]."5

-Master Elliott’s words echoed the lofty goals articulated by Woodrow Wilson at the beginning of the twentieth century.
-Now that Butler College has opened to complete the goal of three four-year colleges, the former president would surely be pleased – but not surprised – that the Residential Colleges have become such an integral part of the Princeton tradition.
+Head of College Elliott’s words echoed the lofty goals articulated by Woodrow Wilson at the beginning of the twentieth century.
+The former president of both the University and the nation would surely be pleased – but not surprised – that the Residential Colleges have become such an integral part of the Princeton tradition.